The Trump administration is tearing down due process and it is worrisome.

 By Rekha Sharma-Crawford

 There is a silent truth in the South Asian community — truth that often gets swept under the rug of green card delays and H-1B visa caps.
-And it is the truth that there are approximately 2.5 million undocumented South Asians in the United States.
+And it is the truth that there is approximately a million undocumented South Asians in the United States.
 With an increase in enforcement, many of these individuals are finding themselves faced with having to appear before one of the 425 Immigration Courts across the United States.
 The threat of deportation is real, and they should be worried.

 Immigration Courts are administrative courts.
 As such, while they are under the Department of Justice, they are susceptible to political influences.
 Starting with former Attorney General Jeff Sessions, the goal of the current administration has been to try and tackle the nearly 800,000 case backlog which currently exists.
 To get there, the Attorney General — both Sessions and the current Attorney General William Barr — has mandated that the immigration judges complete 700 cases a year.
 If they don’t, they are penalized in the place where it hurts them most: their pocketbooks.